PortworXL/infobag-/README.md

 | behavior |  input   |  output  |
 |----------|:--------:|:--------:|
 |Program takes user input for number of cents and returns number of cents| 4 | 4 |
-|Program divides the user i
+|Program divides the user inp